Research projects and other activities

 The ArNI project is aimed at development of the wide range of AI technologies based on spiking neural networks (SNN) – the most biologically plausible models of artificial neural networks.
 It includes several goals:

-• Development of methodology for creation of very large SNNs targeted at building the intelligent systems comparable with the human intelligence or outclassing it, simulating human brain’s cognitive functions, creation of a constructive theory of higher mental functions and consciousness.
+- Development of methodology for creation of very large SNNs targeted at building the intelligent systems comparable with the human intelligence or outclassing it, simulating human brain’s cognitive functions, creation of a constructive theory of higher mental functions.

 The project content.